 On Sept.
 6, 1941, in Sheridan, LaSalle County, IL, the 20-year-old Cora was united in marriage with Frederick William Hyatt (Dec.
 4, 1910-1977).
 The groom was 11 years older than the bride.

-They settled in Sheridan and had a family of four children -- Frederick W. Hyatt, Sarah Jane "Sally" Drieshmire, Peggy Louise Bermel and Richard Alan "Rick" Hyatt.
+They settled in Sheridan and had a family of four children -- Frederick Earl Hyatt, Sarah Jane "Sally" Drieshmire, Peggy Louise Bermel and Richard Alan "Rick" Hyatt.

 Cora spent 23 years working for Western Electric Manufacturing Company, a position from which she retired.
 She is said to have enjoyed growing flowers and arranging them at the family place of worship, the Sheridan United Methodist Church.
 She also was an avid bowler.

 Heartache rocked the family on Dec.
-4, 1968 when son Frederick died at the age of 24.
-The cause of his untimely death is not yet known.
+4, 1968 when son Frederick's body was found in his automobile, submerged in water-filled gravel pit, at the age of 24.
 Interment was in the Sheridan Cemetery.

 Sadly, Frederick passed awayon Sept.
 4, 1977, ending a marital union of 36 years.